Updated: Feb 3

 No one is allowed to distribute or sell any pesticide that’s not registered under FIFRA.

-Every pesticide sold must bear its own EPA-approved pesticide label.
+Every pesticide sold must bear its own EPA-registered pesticide label.

 It is illegal for any vendor to sell or distribute either an unregistered pesticide, or a registered pesticide if it makes claims that differ from those approved by EPA, deviates in any way from the composition approved by EPA, hasn’t been colored (or discolored) if coloration is required, or is adulterated or misbranded.